Henri Fluchère: Life

+Henri André Fluchère

-Fluchère's nephew Henri André Fluchère (1914 - 1990) was the author of the Golden Guide to Wines, and illustrated other Golden Guides.
+Fluchère's nephew Henri André Fluchère (1914–1990) was the author of the Golden Guide volume on wines, and illustrated other Golden Guides.
 He was an illustrator of science and other technical textbooks, and wrote books on art, especially watercolor.
 He was a registered heraldic illustrator with various museums in New York City.
-He immigrated to the USA in 1925.
+He immigrated to the US in 1925.
 He enlisted in the US Army before World War II in Military Intelligence as an Interpreter (French) as a Master Sergeant with the 28th Infantry Division.
-After the 28th Infantry Division crossed the Rhine River into Germany, his services were no longer needed and he was reassigned to The Stars and Stripes Newspaper in Paris as an illustrator and artist.
-After returning from World War II, he worked for Superman Magazine as an illustrator.
+After the 28th Infantry Division crossed the Rhine River into Germany, his services were no longer needed and he was reassigned to the Stars and Stripes newspaper in Paris as an illustrator and artist.
+After returning from World War II, he worked for Superman magazine as an illustrator.
 In the 1950s he was Art Director for McGraw Hill in their textbook division.
-In the late 1950s he established Art Tech Services, in Irvington, NY where he lived and raised his family.
+In the late 1950s he established Art Tech Services, in Irvington, NY, where he lived and raised his family.